 As we mentioned, there are a range of iPads available, so what are the differences and how do you pick the best iPad for your needs?

 Let's start off with the regular iPad.
 This is the best mid-range iPad that offers a large and vibrant screen (10.2-inches), whilst remaining thin and light enough to easily carry around with you.
-It has enough power to run photo and video editing apps without a hitch, and new models also support the Apple Pencil stylus.
+It has enough power to run photo and video editing apps without a hitch, and new models also support the Apple Pencil stylus (check out the best stylus for iPads).
 Crucially, the asking price of the iPad sits between the expensive iPad Pro and iPad mini when it comes to size and power, making it a great compromise.
 If you get the 2018 model, you get a smaller 9.7-inch screen, which may be more appealing to some people.

 If you want something that's more portable - then the iPad mini is the best iPad for you.
 With a screen size of 7.9-inches, this is an ideal tablet for carrying around with you.
 The screen is still large enough to use comfortably, and thanks to the gorgeously vibrant and sharp image quality, it's a great iPad for showing clients your work.